mahmmad-khamar-shaikh/Mahmmad-khamar-shaikh/README.md

 Hi 👋 My name is Mahmmad Khamar Shaikh
 ======================================

-I am full stack .Net and Javascript developer
+A Full stack  Java(spring boot), .Net(asp.net / web API) and Javascript/Typescript (Angular/HTML/CSS) developer
 ---------------------------------------------

 I have been developing software since 20 years.
 It all started with FoxPro as hobby project.
 My professional journey with software started with VB.net to C#/ASP.Net to Angular and NestJs.
 Well versed with RDBMS like SQL Server, PostgreSQL and Document DB like Firebase and MongoDB.